intel/scikit-learn-intelex/README.md

 ## Configuring the build with environment variables
 * DAAL4PY_VERSION: sets package version
 * NO_DIST: set to '1', 'yes' or alike to build without support for distributed mode
+* NO_STREAM: set to '1', 'yes' or alike to build without support for streaming mode

 ### Notes on building for macOS
-Building for macOS has a few extra details than the other platforms.
-The Intel® Concurrent Collections (Intel® CnC) _prebuilt_ package is only offered on conda for Windows and Linux, and is required for the multi-node (distributed) support.
-If one does not have a CnC built for macOS, then build with single-node only by setting ```NO_DIST``` to 1.
-If building in High Sierra or higher, one may have to run into build errors related to platform targets.
+If building in High Sierra or higher, one may have to run into C++ build errors related to platform targets.
 Utilize ```export MACOSX_DEPLOYMENT_TARGET="10.9"``` if running into platform target issues.

 ## Building daal4py
 Requires Intel® DAAL, Intel® TBB and MPI being properly setup, e.g. DAALROOT, TBBROOT and MPIROOT being set.
 ```
+cd <checkout-dir>
 python setup.py build_ext
 ```

 ## Installing daal4py
 Requires Intel® DAAL, Intel® TBB and MPI being properly setup, e.g. DAALROOT, TBBROOT and MPIROOT being set.
 ```
+cd <checkout-dir>
 python setup.py install
 ```

+# Building documentation for daal4py
+## Prerequisites for creating documentation
+* sphinx
+* sphinx_rtd_theme

 ## Building documentation
 1. Install daal4py into your python environment